 Netgear DG834G V4 with V5.01.16 – DGTeam Rev. 1018 firmware

-Applications over WiFi like Lync and Skype work fine when UPnP is turned off with:
+Windows 8 and Windows 8.1 WiFi works fine when UPnP is turned off with:

-Technicolor TG582N – Connect with a web browser (by default, to 192.168.1.1 - but your configuration may vary) and disable by clicking “Game & Application Sharing” in the toolbox menu and under “Universal Plug and Play” there should be a checkbox to enable/disable UPnP.
+Technicolor TG582N – disable by clicking “Game & Application Sharing” in the toolbox menu and under “Universal Plug and Play” there should be a checkbox to enable/disable UPnP.

 Orange/EE Broadband Brightbox